nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 links in the bookmark feature to access them easily!
 The bookmark mode enables you to compile all your links in one destination and even categorise them into different groups.
 After entering the bookmark mode (refer to General Command 2), use the following commands to navigate around bookmark mode.
-This section contains 8 commands : 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7 and 1.8.
+This section contains 8 commands: 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7 and 1.8.

-###1.1 Viewing bookmarks in each category :
+###1.1 Viewing bookmarks in each category:
 `bm NUMBER`

 Managing so many links can be a hassle!
 However, categorising the links into different